Anjum799/ChatBot/README.md

 - clone this project using
 - install the necessary packages pip install - r requirements.txt
 - change the dir to the project
--  And python manage.py runserver
+- python manage.py runserver

-  Thank You
+  Thank You 👍